fission-codes/rust-template/.github/ISSUE_TEMPLATE/bug_report.md

 # Detail

 **Describe the bug**

 A clear and concise description of what the bug is.

 **To Reproduce**

 Steps to reproduce the behavior:
-1. Go to '...'
+1. Run '...'
-2. Click on '....'
+2. Select option '....'
-3. Scroll down to '....'
 4. See error

 **Expected behavior**

 A clear and concise description of what you expected to happen.

 **Screenshots**

-If applicable, add screenshots to help explain your problem.
+Please include a screenshot or copy-paste of the commands to run to reproduce the bug.

 **Desktop (please complete the following information):**

  - OS: [e.g. iOS]
- - Browser [e.g. chrome, safari]
  - Version [e.g. 22]

-**Smartphone (please complete the following information):**
- - Device: [e.g. iPhone6]
- - OS: [e.g. iOS8.1]
- - Browser [e.g. stock browser, safari]
- - Version [e.g. 22]
+ - Rust toolchain [e.g. stable]

 **Additional context**

 Add any other context about the problem here.